How To Treat ADHD The Non-Pharmaceutical Approach By John Stevenson

 Finally, I believe that Zone Performance brings a different treatment approach because we also address a number of significant Lifestyle factors that often are not addressed by the medical community at the time of the assessment and duration of the treatment such as screen time and the use of electronics on a daily basis, exercise, and their diet that have a significant impact on the client’s overall brain-functioning level.

 At Zone Performance, we believe it’s not enough to provide an accurate diagnosis of ADHD by only using questionnaires and a clinical interview in the assessment process.
-We strongly encourage those who suspect that they may ADHD to utilize a clinic that can provide objective measurements of a client’s Cognitive capacities and overall brain functioning.
-This is the reason why we use Continuous Performance Tests to assess and continually monitor our clients’ progress as they go through our treatment program.
+We strongly encourage those who suspect that they may have ADHD to utilize a clinic that can provide objective measurements of a client’s Cognitive capacities and overall brain functioning.
+This is the reason why we use Continuous Performance Tests to assess and continually monitor our client’s progress as they go through our treatment program.
 For example, the IVA and TOVA, the two standardized computerized tests we administer, not only tell us what degree of ADHD we are dealing with, but what kind as well; the more inattentive presentation, the hyperactive presentation, or the combined presentation.
 These are the most widely used computerized tests for such factors as attention span, impulsivity, and variability of response time, which are among the key factors in Attention Deficit Disorder but are also factors in a number of other problems including learning difficulties, Tourette’s, anxiety problems, Asperger’s, dysphoria and even athletic performance.
 These tests involve pressing a button when a target appears on the screen and inhibiting that response when a non-target appears.
-Likewise, the QEEG Brain Map allows us to see and identify where and what type of brainwave dysregulation is occurring in the brain and how this is impacting their brain functioning and is contributing to someone’s symptoms and how they are feeling.
+Likewise, the QEEG Brain Map allows us to see and identify where and what type of brainwave dysregulation is occurring in the brain and how this is impacting brain functioning and is contributing to someone’s symptoms and how they are feeling.

 Finally, Cognitive-Perceptual Systems such as the Neurotracker and Senaptec not only provide objective measurements of working memory, sustained attention, brain processing speed, executive functioning, sensory integration, etc but numerous training exercises to systematically improve these skill sets.

-Having multiple facets to our assessment process allows us to have a greater understanding of the factors which are contributing to someone’s symptoms and what approach would best suit them and their goals moving forward.
+Having multiple facets to our assessment process allows us to have a greater understanding of the factors that are contributing to someone’s symptoms and what approach would best suit them and their goals moving forward.

 3) What are some of the things Zone specializes in?

 Many people have heard the expression: “neurons that fire together, wire together”.
 Our primary ADHD treatment is an extension of that well-known phrase.
 Zone’s primary treatment provided for ADHD is called Neurofeedback.
 This is a non-invasive method of retraining the brain to correct patterns of brainwave dysregulation, thereby reducing troublesome symptoms and improving cognitive functioning.
 This is accomplished by rewarding the brain when it produces the patterns of brainwaves we would like to increase.
 Over time, this learning consolidates into neurological changes and subjective improvement.
-We also utilize Audio-Visual Entrainment.
+We also utilize Audio-Visual entertainment.
 It involves the repetitive presentation of rapidly blinking wavelengths of light that guide the brain into desired mental states.
 This alters electroencephalographic (EEG) activity since it involves promoting or suppressing brainwaves at certain frequencies (Joyce & Siever, 2000).
 When you are using AVE your EEG activity is being altered – As the AVE frequency changes, so does the frequency of brainwaves.
 You are being dissociated – When using AVE, you get drawn into the present moment and let go of thoughts relating to your daily hassles, hectic schedules, paying bills, worries, or anxieties and stop the unhealthy mental “chatter.”
 Dissociation involves a “disconnection” of self from thoughts and body awareness, as is experienced during deep meditation.
 Dissociation begins in four to eight minutes from properly applied AVE.
 Your limbic system is being stabilized – Your body is calmed, your breathing becomes rhythmic, your hands warm and your muscles relax.
 A number of neurotransmitters are being produced – People with depressed mood have low levels of serotonin and norepinephrine.
 AVE may be used to boost brain levels of serotonin, endorphins, melatonin, and norepinephrine to improve overall well-being.
 Increasing endorphins allows enhanced relaxation and calm while boosting norepinephrine and suppressing melatonin promotes improved alertness (Shealy, 1989).
 Your cerebral blood flow is being increased- Good levels of cerebral blood flow are crucial for proper mental health and cognitive functioning.
 Several mental health disorders are associated with inadequate cerebral blood flow, including anxiety, depression, attentional disorders, and many others.
 AVE has been shown to substantially and rapidly increase cerebral blood flow (Fox & Raichle, 1985).